anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 author: Anoop Elias
 ---

 I had a _Raspberry Pi 3_ lying around, and I had a great idea.
 Let's host a [Tor relay](https://www.eff.org/torchallenge/what-is-tor.html)!
-This is the story of that failed mission.
-Do you copy?
+This is the story of that _failed_ mission.

----

-So last day I was watching this movie, G R A V I T Y, again.
-One hell of a movie isn't it?
-If this one doesn't make you a fan of Sandra Bullock, then I don't know what does!
-Anyway,

 To host a Tor relay, you need two things,
  - A fairly good internet connection,
  - A computer that can be online almost all the time,

 or so I thought.
-But as you might have guessed, the devil is in the details!
+But the devil is in the details!
 We will get there in due course.

 ---
 ### Pi Setup

 The Pi already had an SD card.
-I had a wireless keyboard, mouse, and a monitor with HDMI.
+I had a wireless keyboard, mouse, and monitor with HDMI.
 The typical micro USB phone chargers are not powerful enough for a Pi 3.
 Thankfully I had this figured already and had ordered one.

 ![](https://i.imgur.com/Qw9P7BW.jpg)